jlaura/PyHAT/docs/users/installation.rst

 1. Using Anaconda Python
 ------------------------

-We suggest using [Anaconda Python](https://conda.io/docs/user-guide/install/index.html) and the Anaconda package management system for PySAT.
+We suggest using [Anaconda Python](https://conda.io/docs/user-guide/install/index.html) and the Anaconda package management system for PyHAT.
 This installation method lets the Anaconda package manager handle all dependencies (installation of GDAL manually or via `pip` can be challenging).

 To install on Windows (64-bit), Linux (64-bit), and Mac OSX::